aegerev/cyberchase-compuprogramming/README.md

 ## The Cyberchase Activity Center
 I'll admit it: Cyberchase is THE SHOW where kids can learn math.
 Even though it's produced by CRAP, the math content is...
 I don't know how to call it.

-Since I am a fan of PBS KIDS (yes, NET is the "New PBS KIDS"), I just had to do something to bring back the PBS KIDS of old.
+Since I am a fan of PBS KIDS (yes, Kanal Romashka is the "New PBS KIDS"), I just had to do something to bring back the PBS KIDS of old.
 What better way than with a Cyberchase Math Activity site?

 ## Sections
 There are a total of 3 sections: